 14 April—19 June 2021

-State of Concept Athens is proud to present the work of French-Algerian artist Kader Attia, in his first solo exhibition in Greece to open on the 10th of April.
+State of Concept Athens is proud to present the work of French-Algerian artist Kader Attia, in his first solo exhibition in Greece to open on the 10th of April with the support of the French Institute.

 Defining himself as an activist as well as an artist, Attia has been creating over the past twenty years artworks that engage our capacity not only to feel and think, but to engage in what he names a ‘real, fundamental dialogue’ about the world in which we live.
 Through sculptures, installations, collages, videos and photographs Attia explores the ways in which colonialism and imperialism continue to shape how Western societies engage with non-Western cultures but most importantly how they still represent them.
 His works offer a genuine, constructive critique of modern Western systems of control that define everything from traditional museology to contemporary social enclosures.